sourcegraph/about/handbook/product/product_management/direction_template.md

 #### 10 year vision

 > A sentence or two on your ten year vision is where you can really go wild and describe the problems you want to solve and solutions you want to deliver unbound by limitations of technology or scope.
 Be inspiring and look to the our [10 and 30 year strategies](../../company/strategy.md#sourcegraph-strategy) for ideas.

+# Guiding principles

+Identify what key principles, insights, and decisions are important to the strategy or a set of key hypotheses and set of key questions to validate or invalidate them.
+Describe the target by which we prioritize:

+- Market or audience
+- Personas
+- Jobs or Use Cases
+- Industries
+- What matters to us when we prioritize products and features
+- Contextual things that matter to Sourcegraph or the product

 # Where we are now